daurnimator/lua-http/modules/http.request.md

 The port this request should be sent to.

+### `request.bind` <!-- --> {#http.request.bind}

+The local outgoing address and optionally port to bind in the form of `"address[:port]"`.
+Default is to allow the kernel to choose an address+port.

+IPv6 addresses may be specified via square bracket notation. e.g. `"127.0.0.1"`, `"127.0.0.1:50000"`, `"[::1]:30000"`.

+This option is rarely needed.
+Supplying an address can be used to manually select the network interface to make the request from, while supplying a port is only really used to interoperate with firewalls or devices that demand use of a certain port.

 ### `request.tls` <!-- --> {#http.request.tls}

 A boolean indicating if TLS should be used.